honeycombio/refinery/config.md

 ### `DeactivationLevel`

-DeactivationLevel is the stress_level (from 0-100) at which Stress Relief is turned off.
+DeactivationLevel is the `stress_level` (from 0-100) at which Stress Relief is turned off.

-Sets the stress_level (from 0-100) at which Stress Relief is turned off (subject to MinimumActivationDuration).
+This setting is subject to `MinimumActivationDuration`.
-It must be less than ActivationLevel.
+The value must be less than `ActivationLevel`.

 - Eligible for live reload.
 - Type: `percentage`